 Indonesia | Burma (Myanmar) | Cambodia | Hong Kong | Laos | Malaysia | Singapore | Thailand | Vietnam

-The Far East is an incredible region and probably best appreciated with a multi-centre touring holiday.
+The Far East is an incredible region and probably best appreciated with a multi-center touring holiday.

 Facts About The Far East

 Almost 95% of Thailands population practices Buddhism.
 There are about 35,000 temples in Thailand.